ushushushu/bookstore-digital-marketing-campaign/README.md

-# The Book Hoarder: A Digital Marketing Campaign Project
+# The Book Hoarder: A Digital Marketing Performance Analysis

 Currently ongoing as of October 28, 2025.